UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 ![Example of using SUM function in Excel](https://github.com/UNC-Libraries-data/Excel/blob/master/media/image2.png?raw=true)

 ### Working with Text
+If you find you need to reformat observations, here are some functions that can help.

 * `=LEFT()` Extracts a specified number of characters from a variable, counting from the left
 	+ `=RIGHT()` same as above, but counting from the right
 * `=TRIM()` Removes all whitespace aside from single spaces between words